1997 Liberian general election

 General elections were held in Liberia on 19 July 1997 as part of the 1996 peace agreement ending the First Liberian Civil War.
 The presidency, as well as all seats in the House of Representatives and the Senate were up for election.
 Voter turnout was around 89%.
 Former rebel leader Charles Taylor and his National Patriotic Party (NPP) won the election with 75.3% of the vote, giving it about three-quarters of the legislative seats according to the proportional representation system.
 Taylor was inaugurated as president on 2 August 1997.

 Taylor campaigned on, among other slogans, "He killed my ma, he killed my pa, but I will vote for him."
 The elections were overseen by the United Nations' peacekeeping mission, United Nations Observer Mission in Liberia, along with a contingent from the Economic Community of West African States.
 Taylor's closest competitor, Ellen Johnson Sirleaf, collected only 10 percent of the vote.

 Background

 During 1984 a new draft constitution was approved in a referendum, which allowed a 58-member civilian and military combined Interim National Assembly, headed by President Samuel Doe.
-The ban on political parties were lifted and the nation went for elections in 1985.
+The ban on political parties was lifted and the nation went for elections in 1985.
 The election results were announced on 29 October, with NDPL leading both in the presidential, Assembly and Senate.
 Doe was sworn in as the president on 6 January and a civilian cabinet on 15 January.
 The period after the elections saw increased human rights abuses, corruption, and ethnic tensions, ultimately leading to the start of the First Liberian Civil War in 1989 and Doe's overthrow and murder in 1990.

 During the civil war between 1990 and 1997, 2.5 million people died accounting for 10 per cent of pre-war population, one-third were left as refugees and almost most of the population migrated at some point.
 The Economic Community of West African States (ECOWAS) lead initiatives to bring peace to the nation and an ECOWAS Cease fire monitoring committee was overseeing the agreements.
 National Patriotic Front of Liberia leader, Charles Taylor was leading the war.
 There were various treaties signed to bring peace to Liberia, namely, the Cotonou Accord on 25 July 1993, the Akosombo Agreement on 12 August 1994, and its Accra Clarification.
 Abuja Agreement, one of the last thirteen peace agreement was signed during 19 August 1995 in Nigeria.
 Taylor agreed to dissolve NPFL and form a civil party later, which went on to be the National Patriotic Party.

 On 14 February 1997, it was announced that elections would be held on 30 May 1997, but a postponement was needed with the elections eventually scheduled for 19 July.